deepwell/vim-config/README.md

     ./install.sh

-Optionally, run the path script to add the vim-config/bin directory to PATH.
+Optionally, run the path script to add the vim-config/bin directory to the PATH.

     ./path.sh